The Wrangell Sentinel: History

-In September 1967, the Sentinel was purchased by Charles F. Willis, president of Alaska Airlines, and Al Phelps, editor of The Nome Nugget, doing business as Nome Nugget Publishing Co.
-In July 1969, the Williams foreclosed on the sale alleging delinquent payments.
-The company filed an injection but Superior Court Judge Thomas Stewart ruled in favor of the Williams, who regained ownership of the paper in February 1969.
+In September 1967, the Sentinel and Press were purchased by Charles F. Willis, president of Alaska Airlines, and Al Phelps, editor of The Nome Nugget, doing business as Nome Nugget Publishing Co.
+In July 1968, the Williams foreclosed on the sale alleging delinquent payments.
+The company filed an injection but Superior Court Judge Thomas Stewart ruled in favor of the Williams, who regained ownership of the Sentinel and Press in February 1969.
+A few weeks later the two sides reached an agreement and Willis resumed control of the two papers.
+In March 1971, Jamie Bryson bought the Sentinel.
+A year later his wife Linda Bryson died in a plane crash.
+Jamie Bryson was injured, but fishermen pulled him out of the Queen Charlotte Strait and he survived.

+In December 1972, former owner Williams died.
 In May 1976, Larry Persily and Leslie Murray bought the paper.
 They sold it in August 1984 to Alvin Bunch and Ann Kirkwood.
 Bunch previously worked as a copy editor at the Anchorage Daily News.
 Two decades later the new owners filed for Chapter 7 bankruptcy and in December 1996, Persily bought back the paper for $10,000.
 He was the paper's largest creditor, and lost $70,000 in the bankruptcy.
 In June 1996, Persily sold the paper to Mrs. Seanne Gillen Saunders.
 In December 2003, Saunders sold the Sentinel to Anne and Ron Loesch, owners of the Petersburg Pilot.
 Persily reacquired the Sentinel in December 2020.